w3f/Grants-Program/applications/scaffold-dot.md

 ### Team's experience

-Please describe the team's relevant experience, including any previous blockchain projects or contributions to the ecosystem.
 Miles has ~3 years of full stack dev experience.
 He has been using scaffold-eth since the first version and provides support in the various scaffold-eth telegram chatrooms.
 Has written tutorials on how to implement a proxy factory with scaffold-eth 2 for Minimal Proxies, UUPS, and Upgradeable Beacon Proxies including additional components for doing so.
 He has also forked buidlguidlv3 for an MVP of FanSociety.xyz
 Anwesh has ~5 years full stack dev experience.
 Previously worked as a tech lead at B2B fintech firm.
 Was previously a Polkadot Ambassador and the community manager/moderator of the official Polkadot/Kusama discord.
 Has been contributing to Polkadot ecosystem for >2 years.
 Has participated in Thousand Contributors Programme by w3f and has been adding suggestions/improvements across the w3f github projects (polkadot-wiki).
 Also wrote a comprehensive tutorial to get started with Polkadot using the polkadot-js API. https://polkadotjs-developer-hub.gitbook.io/

 ## 📊 Development Status

-If you've already started implementing your project, please provide a link and a description of the code.
-Otherwise, please provide some documentation on the research and other work you have conducted before applying.
 It's a fork of scaffold-eth 2.
 Scaffold-DOT repo can be located at https://github.com/scaffold-dot/scaffold-dot

 ## 📅 Development Roadmap

-This section should break the development roadmap down into milestones and deliverables.
-Since these will be part of the agreement, please describe *the functionality we should expect in as much detail as possible*, plus how we can verify and test that functionality.

-**Important notes:**
-- Each milestone is capped at **$5,000 USD**
-- Milestones must be delivered within **3 months** of approval
-- The maximum grant amount is **$10,000 USD** per application (up to **$15,000 USD** per project in exceptional cases)
-- You will only receive payment after successful milestone delivery

 ### Overview